binay047/First-principle-study-on-Quaternary-Hesular-alloy/README.md

 P_x = e_{14}\,\eta_4 + P_0
 $$

-   reporting $R^2$; warns if $R^2 < 0.99$, since a poor fit usually signals a **branch jump** — Berry-phase polarization is only defined modulo a quantum $eR/\Omega$, so if QE's chosen branch jumps between adjacent strain points, the data won't lie on a clean line.
+   reporting $R^2$; warns if $R^2 < 0.99$, since a poor fit usually signals a **branch jump** — Berry-phase polarisation is only defined modulo a quantum $eR/\Omega$, so if QE's chosen branch jumps between adjacent strain points, the data won't lie on a clean line.
 5. **Converts to $d_{14}$** using the user-supplied $C_{44}$ (GPa), with SI-to-pm/V unit conversion:

 $$